Hair (musical): Literary themes and symbolism

-Hair makes many references to Shakespeare's plays, especially Romeo and Juliet and Hamlet, and, at times, takes lyrical material directly from Shakespeare.
-For example, the lyrics to the song "What a Piece of Work Is Man" are from Hamlet (II: scene 2) and portions of "Flesh Failures" ("the rest is silence") are from Hamlet's final lines.
-In "Flesh Failures/Let The Sun Shine In", the lyrics "Eyes, look your last!/ Arms, take your last embrace!
-And lips, O you/ The doors of breath, seal with a righteous kiss" are from Romeo and Juliet (V: iii, 111–14).
+Hair makes many references to Shakespeare's plays and, at times, takes lyrical material directly from Shakespeare.
+For example, the lyrics to the song "What a Piece of Work Is Man" are from Hamlet (II: scene 2), and portions of "Flesh Failures" ("the rest is silence") are from Hamlet's final lines.
+In "Flesh Failures/Let the Sun Shine In", the lyrics "Eyes, look your last!/ Arms, take your last embrace!
+And lips, O you/ The doors of breath, seal with a righteous kiss" are from Romeo and Juliet (V: iii).
 According to Miller, the Romeo suicide imagery makes the point that, with our complicity in war, we are killing ourselves.

-Symbolically, the running plot of Claude's indecision, especially his resistance to burning his draft card, which ultimately causes his demise, has been seen as a parallel to Hamlet: "the melancholy hippie".
-The symbolism is carried into the last scene, where Claude appears as a ghostly spirit among his friends wearing an army uniform in an ironic echo of an earlier scene, where he says, "I know what I want to be ... invisible".
-According to Public Theater Artistic Director Oskar Eustis, "Both [Hair and Hamlet] center on idealistic brilliant men as they struggle to find their place in a world marred by war, violence, and venal politics.
+Claude's indecision, especially his resistance to burning his draft card, which ultimately causes his demise, parallels Hamlet, "the melancholy hippie".
+This symbolism is carried into the last scene, where Claude appears as a ghostly spirit among his friends wearing an army uniform in an ironic echo of an earlier scene, where he says, "I know what I want to be ... invisible".
+Public Theater Artistic Director Oskar Eustis said: Both [Hair and Hamlet] center on idealistic brilliant men as they struggle to find their place in a world marred by war, violence, and venal politics.
 They see both the luminous possibilities and the harshest realities of being human.
-In the end, unable to effectively combat the evil around them, they tragically succumb."
+In the end, unable to effectively combat the evil around them, they tragically succumb.

-Other literary references include the song "Three-Five-Zero-Zero", based on Ginsberg's poem "Wichita Vortex Sutra", and, in the psychedelic drug trip sequence, the portrayal of Scarlett O'Hara, from Gone with the Wind, and activist African-American poet LeRoi Jones.
+Other literary references include the song "Three-Five-Zero-Zero", based on Ginsberg's "Wichita Vortex Sutra", and, in the psychedelic drug trip sequence, the portrayal of Scarlett O'Hara from Gone with the Wind and activist African-American poet LeRoi Jones.

-Dramatics

-In his introduction to the published script of Viet Rock, Richard Schechner says, "performance, action, and event are the key terms of our theatre – and these terms are not literary."
-In the 1950s, Off-off Broadway theaters began experimenting with non-traditional theater roles, blurring the lines between playwright, director, and actor.
-The playwright's job was not just to put words on a page, but to create a theatrical experience based on a central idea.
-By 1967, theaters such as The Living Theatre, La MaMa E.T.C. and The Open Theatre were actively devising plays from improvisational scenes crafted in the rehearsal space, rather than following a traditional script.